 5. Mathlete

 Mathlete is a hand-drawn typeface that is as sweet as PI.
 Designed by George Mattox Shuler.
-It has four different styles include Skinny, Skinny Slant, Bulky, and Bulky Slant.
+It has four different styles including Skinny, Skinny Slant, Bulky, and Bulky Slant.

 You’re free to use this in commercial & personal work,